 The hearing on Thursday is the first in a series on MF Global, with the firm's former chief, Jon Corzine, called to testify at Senate and House hearings scheduled for later this month.

-MF Global had nearly a half dozen regulators, including the CFTC, the SEC, the Chicago Mercantile Exchange , the Chicago Board Options Exchange, and the Financial Industry Regulatory Authority, policing various parts of the firm.
-However, there was no one clear watchdog responsible for the whole company.
+MF Global had nearly a half dozen regulators policing various parts of the firm, including the CFTC, the SEC, the Chicago Mercantile Exchange, the Chicago Board Options Exchange, and the Financial Industry Regulatory Authority.
+But no single watchdog was responsible for the whole company.